The legal bits and bobs

 5.2.4.
 Guests are responsible for the safeguarding of their own possessions while on Site, and neither Clays nor any of its staff, agents or partners will be responsible for any loss or damage caused to such possessions unless caused by the deliberate acts or omissions, or negligence, of Clays and save to the extent that such responsibility cannot be excluded by law.

 5.2.5.
 If Guests choose to use to use lockers, if available, or the cloakroom they do so at their own risk, Guests must safeguard their cloakroom ticket/locker key and if lost Clays will not return the Guests items for at least 24 hours in order to verify belongings.

-5.2.5.
-There are obvious potential dangers associated with holding large guns.
+5.2.6.
+There are potential dangers associated with holding large guns.
 Each Guest voluntarily assumes all risks and danger in relation to the Booking, and neither Clays nor any of its staff, agents or partners will be responsible for any loss or damage caused to such possessions unless caused by the deliberate acts or omissions, or negligence, of Clays and save to the extent that such responsibility cannot be excluded by law.

 5.2.7.
 Customers may not bring their own guns – Clays’ games are designed to only work with Clays’ equipment.